eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 ## Implemented test cases
 The implemented test cases can be found in the "feature files" folder.
 Each feature file corresponds to a specific test case, outlining the steps to be followed, the expected outcome, and any prerequisites or assumptions.

-The full scope of implemented test cases can be executed in DEV environment in Debug version of the app because mock data like travellers are used.
-In Release version of the application, the scope is reduced because some of the actions cannot be automated like scanning of passport.
-For this reason, some manual actions are needed.

 In general, the test cases cover the following areas:

 - Age Verification